-GREGORY TO ATTEND U OF M COMPUTER SEMINAR of Michigan Graduate School of Business Administration.
+GREGORY TO ATTEND U OF M COMPUTER SEMINAR

+Douglas D. Gregory, economics and management, was one of 25 applicants selected from a group fo 97 to attend a seminar this summer on the use of GPSS in business school simulation courses.
+The IBM Corporation is sponsoring the program at the University of Michigan Graduate School of Business Administration.
 The course, which runs for two weeks, will be directed by Professor Thomas J. Schriber of the U of M who is well known in the area of computer simulations.

-SINGER, VANN PAPER CHOSEN IN NATIONAL CONTEST A joint paper by Philip Singer, professor of Anthropology and Behavioral Sciences, and Carl R. Vann, chairman of Allport College, has been selected for inclusion in the Symposium on Cultural Patterns of Extraterrestrial Communities, to be held at the American Anthropological meeting in Mexico City this November.
-The paper by Singer and Vann was selected on the basis of a national contest for anthropologists and non-anthropologists and it will appear in a pre-conference
+SINGER, VANN PAPER CHOSEN IN NATIONAL CONTEST

+A joint paper by Philip Singer, professor of Anthropology and Behavioral Sciences, and Carl R. Vann, chairman of Allport College, has been selected for inclusion in the Symposium on Cultural Patterns of Extraterrestrial Communities, to be held at the American Anthropological meeting in Mexico City this November.
+The paper by Singer and Vann was selected on the basis of a national contest for anthropologists and non-anthropologists and it will appear in a pre-conference volume as well as in a trade book.

-The title of the paper is "Extraterrestrial Communities: Livable Cultures for Technological Experimentation - Considerations Cultural.
+The title of the paper is "Extraterrestrial Communities: Livable Cultures for Technological Experimentation -Considerations Cultural.
 Legal, Political and Ethical."

-SINGER'S PAPER PRINTED BY WORLDMARK PRESS the Cultural Bases of Nutritional Practices, with Special Attention to Marketing."
+SINGER'S PAPER PRINTED BY WORLDMARK PRESS